gabrielb0x/Tool-Center/README.md

 The `status_banner` section controls the outage banner displayed on the frontend.
 `user_public_tools_limit` defines how many public tools are returned in user search results.
 `rate_limit` sets the maximum number of requests per IP and the time window in seconds.
+`anti_spam` adds progressive blocking and automatic sanctions when the API is spammed.
 Update `frontend/src/utils/config.js` to change the API base URL used by the static pages or set `VITE_API_BASE_URL` in a `.env` file for Vite.

 ### Build the frontend with Vite